onoriode8/chatApp/README.md

 ## FINAL YEAR PROJECT FRONTEND CODE
-### DESIGN AND IMPLEMENTATION OF ONLINE BANKING WALLET WITH TWO FACTOR AUTHENTICATOR SYSTEM
+### DESIGN AND IMPLEMENTATION OF ONLINE CHAT APPLICATION WITH FRIENDS.

-## This project allows user to create an account and get a welcome bonus when registered for the first time.
-Each user can transfer funds from his/her account to an existing user in the app.
-User can also add 2Fa two factor authentication to secure user data and funds.
-It enables a transaction done with two factor authenticator system.
+## This project allows user to chat with any existing users in realtime with help of socket.io library.